 What is a Bird Song?

-Songs are a well-developed feature primarily of Oscine passerines and generally must be partly or entirely learned.
+A bird song is a well-developed vocal feature, primarily of Oscine passerines, and generally must be partly or entirely learned.
 Songs identify the species of the singer.

 Song is used to define a male’s territory, thus warning other males from entering the ‘declared’ protected occupied zone.
 It also serves as an inviting song for the female to join the potent male.